The Management Team – Architectural & Historical Services Division

 Martha R. Williams, M.A., M.Ed. – Senior Historian

 Ms. Martha Williams has over 40 years of professional experience, including 27 with the Goodwin team.
 She holds a B.A. from Lebanon Valley College, a Masters of Education with emphasis in the Social Sciences from the University of Pennsylvania, and an M.A. in History with emphasis in Applied History from George Mason University.
-Ms. Williams has prepared archeological predictive models and disturbance studies; conducted Phase I and II archeological surveys and evaluations; participated in and co-authored Phase III archeological data recovery projects; and prepared many cultural resources planning documents for federal agencies and local governments.
+Ms. Williams has prepared archaeological predictive models and disturbance studies; conducted Phase I and II archaeological surveys and evaluations; participated in and co-authored Phase III archaeological data recovery projects; and prepared many cultural resources planning documents for federal agencies and local governments.
 She has been recognized for her contributions by the Society for Historic Archaeology and has been named Professional Archaeologist of the Year both by the Archaeological Society of Virginia and the City of Alexandria.
 She has worked in virtually all of the Eastern and Southeastern states.

 Samuel H. Young, B.F.A. – Historic Preservation Specialist